 Some of your main concerns may be based on choosing a suitable destination, what to pack, and how to stay safe.
-Rest assured, this blog will provide you with some key tips to keep in mind for your first backpacking adventure.
+Rest assured, this post will provide you with some key tips to keep in mind for your first time backpacking adventure.

 1. Choose your destination wisely

 When it comes to your very first backpacking adventure, it’s best not to stray too far, so you can get a feel of what it is to be a backpacker before making the decision to go away for several weeks.
 Once you have ticked off a short weekend trip and have decided it’s definitely something you wish to pursue, you need to think carefully about which destination you choose.

 Ensure it’s somewhere you’re excited about and have researched well, rather than making a spontaneous decision in which you have no real clue where you’re going.
 Plan far in advance, so you familiarize yourself with the place before you arrive and of course, get those early-bird deals on flights, which can otherwise be costly if you book last minute.

 Get equipped with the essentials, which include the likes of as a tent, sleeping bag, stove, kitchenware, hiking boots, and comfortable clothing (tip: read about temperature ratings of insulated jackets).
 Camping out rather than staying in hostels will save you a significant amount of money as you travel from place to place, as well as allowing you to have a more authentic experience of what it’s like to be a backpacker.
 Despite this, it’s important you’re comfortable and have enough sleep to be able to cope with the physical impact on your body, so do what’s best for you.